kshittijagrawal/sociogram-backEnd/README.md

 2. **Solr**: Utilized for implementing search functionality, allowing users to find relevant content.

 3. **Firebase**: Used to store and retrieve multimedia posts and stories uploaded by users.

+Head [here](https://github.com/kshittijagrawal/sociogram-backEnd/blob/master/assets/database_doc.pdf) to have a look at the databases and the collections used in the database.

 ## Technologies Used